Taiwan VP to make sensitive U.S. stopovers in visit to Honduras | Law-Order

 Lai will attend the inauguration of new Honduran president Xiomara Castro, seeking to shore up ties as China ramps up diplomatic pressure against the island.
 Taiwan's government has said it will work with Castro to deepen relations with the country, which is one of only 14 nations with formal diplomatic ties with Taiwan, although Castro has floated the idea of ditching Taipei for Beijing.

-The United States has been eager for Honduras to retain relations with Taiwan, as it worries about growing Chinese influence in its backyard.
-China has been stepping up pressure to win over Taiwan's remaining diplomatic allies, last month re-establishing ties with Nicaragua, and has openly said it is gunning to bring down the number to zero.
+The United States has been eager for Honduras to retain relations with Taiwan as it worries about growing Chinese influence in its backyard.
+China has been stepping up pressure to win over Taiwan's remaining diplomatic allies, last month re-establishing ties with Nicaragua, and has openly said it is aiming to bring down the number to zero.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)